+Customer service skills training for your IT teams is no longer optional.
 The IT services market is growing faster every day making competition fierce.
 Companies that survive are focused on one thing: customer service experience.
 From the moment a customer engages with your company they are making decisions about how they feel about doing business with you.
 Customers are comparing service from your team and your competition.
 Now customers have an even further reach with their experience, good or bad.
-To keep you in the game, here are 5 customer service tips to equip your employees and keep your company competitive.
+To keep you in the game, here are 5 customer service skills with which to equip your employees and keep your company competitive.

 Tip #1: Share Why Customer Service Matters